Butterfly Spread Options Strategy: Tips for Beginners

 3. Iron Butterfly Spread

 An iron butterfly uses both calls and puts.
 It involves selling an at-the-money call and put while buying an out-of-the-money call and put.
-The iron butterfly is also neutral but provides more flexibility in risk management.
+The iron butterfly is also neutral but can be structured as a net credit strategy, which changes how profit and risk are expressed.

 To set up a standard butterfly spread, you need to: